The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 - Baggage delay insurance: If your bags are delayed by six hours or more, you can get reimbursement of up to $100 per day up to five days for essentials like a change of clothes or phone charger.

-- Lost luggage reimbursement: You can get reimbursed up to $3,000 per traveler per trip if the carrier loses your luggage altogether, although there are some exceptions for high-value items.
+- Lost luggage reimbursement: You can be reimbursed up to $3,000 per traveler per trip if the carrier loses your luggage altogether, though there are exceptions for high-value items.

 - Purchase protection: If you use your card to pay for an eligible item and it’s damaged or stolen within 120 days of purchase, you could get up to $500 back.